drathier/stack-overflow-import/README.md

 Do you ever feel like all you're doing is copy/pasting from Stack Overflow?

-Yeah.
-I thought so.
 Let's take it one step further.

 ```python
 >>> from stackoverflow import quick_sort, split_into_chunks